CareFudundae/delta_firmware/README.md

 # delta_firmware
 levisonofed

-This repo contains the most recent working firmware for my FolgerTech 2020 Kossel 3d printer.
+This branch contains the most recent firmware for my FolgerTech 2020 Kossel 3d printer, modified from the Marlin repo; taken from https://github.com/MarlinFirmware/Marlin.

-As of Aug 2017, I'm upgrading to the newest version of Marlin (as opposed to the FolgerTech provided firmware), taken from https://github.com/MarlinFirmware/Marlin.